Can We Still Believe In Romans 8:28? –

-There are many things we don’t know.
+There are so many things we don’t know.
 We don’t know why babies die or why cars wreck or why planes crash or why families break up or why good people get sick and suddenly die.
-But this we do know-God is at work, and he has not forgotten us.
+But this we do know—God is at work and he has not forgotten us.

 Can we still believe in Romans 8:28?
 Yes, but we must properly define what “good” means.